-FDA has informed us that we will need a companion diagnostic for HLA typing of patients.
-We do not have any third-party collaborators at this time with an approved companion diagnostic for HLA typing.
-Our product development program is dependent on the validation and development of an in vitro companion diagnostic by us or by third-party collaborators for HLA typing.
+Our product development program is dependent on the validation and development of an in vitro companion diagnostic by us or by third-party collaborators.
 Companion diagnostics are developed in conjunction with clinical programs for the associated product and are subject to regulation as medical devices.
 The approval of a companion diagnostic as part of the product labeling may limit the use of the product candidate to only those patients who express the specific genetic alteration it was developed to detect.